TassioCarmo/havard-cs50x-week3-algorithms/README.md

 <img src = "https://cs50.harvard.edu/x/2022/notes/3/lockers.png">

 ## algorithms quality
+### BIg O

-### BIg O/“on the order of” something,  higher bound or in other words worst case scenario for the algorithms in relation to steps
+“on the order of” something,  higher bound or in other words worst case scenario for the algorithms in relation to steps

 <img src = "https://cs50.harvard.edu/x/2022/notes/3/time_to_solve_zoomed_out.png">